Where to Rent Mountain Bikes in Briançon — Shop Locations Guide

 Chantemerle — Best for Bike Park Riders

-Chantemerle sits at the base of the main Serre Chevalier gondola and is the natural starting point for bike park and lift-accessed riding.
-Rental shops here are within a few minutes' ride of the gondola station, meaning you can collect your bike and be on the first lift without driving.
-Stock is heavily weighted towards downhill and enduro bikes, and most shops here carry a full range of full-face helmets and body armour.
+Chantemerle sits at the base of the main gondola and is the natural starting point for lift-accessed riding.
+Rental shops here are a few minutes' ride from the gondola station — you collect your bike and be on the first lift without driving.
+Stock leans heavily towards downhill and enduro bikes, and most shops carry full-face helmets and body armour.

-- 5 minutes from gondola to shop by bike
+- 5 minutes from shop to gondola by bike.

-- Best stock of downhill and enduro bikes in the valley
+- Best downhill and enduro bike stock in the valley.

 Villeneuve — Best for Trail and E-MTB

-Villeneuve-la-Salle sits in the middle of the valley with excellent access to the cross-country and trail network.
-Shops here tend to carry a wide range of trail bikes and e-MTBs, and the village is a good base for riders planning multi-day trips across different sectors.
+Villeneuve-la-Salle sits in the middle of the valley with access to the cross-country and trail network in both directions.
+Shops here carry a wide range of trail bikes and e-MTBs, and the village suits riders planning multi-day trips across different sectors.
 See the Villeneuve rental guide for shop details.

-- Central valley location — access to trails in both directions
+- Central valley location — trail access in both directions.

 Briançon Town — Best for Price and Choice

-- Widest choice of shops in one place
+- Most shops in one place — easy to compare before committing.

-- Good for multi-day rentals and full touring weeks
+- Good for multi-day rentals and touring weeks.

 Monêtier-les-Bains — Best for Quiet Alpine Riding

-Monêtier is the highest village in the valley at 1,500m and has a quieter, more remote feel than the other villages.
-Rental options are more limited, but for riders planning long cross-country loops into the Écrins massif or just wanting to avoid the peak-season crowds, it's a great base.
+Monêtier is the highest village in the valley at 1,500m.
+Rental options are fewer, but for riders planning long cross-country loops into the Écrins or wanting to avoid the peak-season crowds, it is a great base.
 Stock here is mostly trail bikes and e-MTBs.

-- Quieter end of the valley — far fewer tourists in peak season
+- Quieter end of the valley, far fewer tourists in peak weeks.

-- Good access to high-alpine trails and Écrins backcountry routes
+- Direct access to high-alpine trails and Écrins routes.

-- Cooler temperatures at altitude — ideal for summer riding
+- Cooler temperatures at altitude — good for summer climbing.

 Frequently Asked Questions